 Objective 1 Measure and grow employee satisfaction with year over year improvement.

-Goal 5 Increase student success by 10% over a five-year period, to ensure students are progressing on or meeting their goals and the college is providing skilled workers to the community (Growth).
+Goal 5 Increase student success metrics over a four-year period, to ensure students are progressing on or meeting their goals and the college is providing skilled workers to the community (Growth).

 An electronic copy of the strategic plan as an Adobe PDF can be downloaded using one of the following links: